aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-vsto/missing-features-in-vsto/_index.md

 Aspose.Words also provides source code examples for features missing in VSTO.
 You can find:

-- A list of such features on the [“Missing Features of VSTO”](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MissingFeaturesofVSTOv1.1) page
+- A list of such features on the [Missing Features of VSTO](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MissingFeaturesofVSTOv1.1) page
 - Aspose.Words source code examples in the [GitHub repository](https://github.com/asposemarketplace/Aspose_for_VSTO)

 {{% /alert %}}